- SAP co-opted the term machine learning without having done much work in the area because it was “hot.”

 However, other large vendors like SAS have been deep into mathematical programming types that are the basis for machine learning since their inception, with SAS owning a major development language for statistics.
 With HANA, SAP proposed it was better than Oracle in databases.
 Now with machine learning, SAP is saying that it is better with statistics and algorithms than SAS.

 Machine Learning is an incredibly misleading term that seems, the less ethical the software vendor, the more they are willing to proposing magical improvements from the usage of the technologies that underpin the term.

-SAP as one of the least “reality bound” vendors that we analyze, so naturally, they have recently come out of nowhere to tout all their great machine learning conquests.
-We expect machine learning to be SAP’s new “girlfriend or boyfriend” for a while until something else topical arises, and then SAP’s marketing department with tires of it’s current “girlfriend or boyfriend,” and move on to the next.
+SAP is one of the least “reality bound” vendors that we analyze, so naturally, they have recently come out of nowhere to tout all their great machine learning conquests.
+We expect machine learning to be SAP’s new “girlfriend or boyfriend” for a while until something else topical arises, and then SAP’s marketing department with tires of its current “girlfriend or boyfriend” and move on to the next.

-The way in which machine learning is really at least in part old wine in new bottles is the analysis of how many of the machine learning algorithms for the programming language R, are categorized as the following:
+How machine learning is really at least in part old wine in new bottles is the analysis of how many of the machine learning algorithms for the programming language R are categorized as the following:

 Classification and Clustering

 Classification places observations into buckets, and the classifier algorithm performs this.
 If the classification were known, then it would be assigned already as a field.
 So, for instance.